jeongyoonlee2015/2020-TIL/LinearAlgebra/Chapter1:IntroductiontoVectors.md

 ## Cyclic Difference
 * The linear combinations of um vm w* lead to a cyclic difference matrix C
   * Actually it is impossible to find the solution to Cx = b, because the three equations either have infinitely many solutions or else no solution.

+## Independence and Dependence
+* The vectors go into the columns of an n by n matrix:
+  * Independent columns: Ax = 0 has one solution.
+A is an Invertible matrix.
+  * Dependent columns: Ax = 0 has many solutions.
+A is a singular matrix.